 No accountant or tax professional, besides an attorney, can offer this protection.
 And only attorneys can give legal advice.

 Commonly asked questions

 Here are some commonly asked questions about the IRS and arrest warrants.

 Can you go to jail for not paying taxes?

 You cannot go to jail for not paying taxes.
 However, the IRS has a thorough and rigorous collections process designed to ensure that anyone who has the capability to pay their taxes does so.

 This process also allows for people without the financial resources, or who would otherwise experience an economic hardship to seek relief by presenting their facts.

 Finally, there is an appeals process through the courts system.
 This includes tax courts, as well as the traditional courts process, all the way to the Supreme Court.

 What happens if you don’t pay the IRS?

-The IRS can, and will, start a comprehensive collections process to ensure your tax liability is paid in full.
+The IRS can, and will, start a comprehensive collections process.
+This collections process helps to ensure you have paid your tax liability in full.
 This can include placing federal tax liens on your property, or seizing these assets if the tax liability remains unpaid.